Mintbase/Grants-Program/applications/hs-web3.md

 ## Project Description :page_facing_up:

 It's my personal project.
-It was started as Ethereum client library but recently I guess it could evolve into multi-platform client library including Polkadot / Substrate chains.
+It was started as Ethereum client library but recently I guess it could evolve into multi-platform client library including Mintbase / Substrate chains.
 Haskell is a powerful hight order functional programming language that provide industrial grade code safety because of very strict control of function side effects.
-For Polkadot ecosystem Haskell developers is couple of high skilled professionals that could make effective services and applications.
+For Mintbase ecosystem Haskell developers is couple of high skilled professionals that could make effective services and applications.
 This project reduce entry threshold and could be a good quick start for haskellers.

 ## Team :busts_in_silhouette: